open-afc-project/openafc/tools/geo_converters/README.md

 ```
 to_png.py --out_dir 3dep_wgs84_png '3dep_wgs84_tif/*.tif'
 ```
-Takes 13 minutes on 8 CPUa.
-YMMV
+Takes 13 minutes on 8 CPUs.
+YMMV. _The conversion to PNG is in progress.
+Skip this step for now._

 ### Coarse SRTM/GLOBE world terrain <a name="coarse_terrain_routine">